The Mists of Pantea

 In the dark of night the encampment was set upon by a Drow raiding party.
 Chaos erupted.
 Fire and magical darkness shrouded the night.
 Fucking cultists, most likely.
 It’s always a fucking cult.
 The Red Knot had faced Drow before, so set about rebuffing the attackers.
 Their leader got away, but a half dozen of his men died in the process.
 They took Gery.
 And some other folk too.

 Expediency took over, and Loghren had saved a Drow for questioning.
 He had wanted to be a better kind of man.
 Old habits die hard.
 And some jobs don’t need better kinds o’ men.
-Naked, lashed to a tree, Loghren took a torch and dagger and stepped back into Long Talon’s old boots.
+With it naked and lashed to a tree, Loghren took a torch and dagger and stepped back into Long Talon’s old boots.
 A comfortable pair, if he was honest.
 The drow was not moved by threats, and would not treat with Taman and Andraste when they vouched for persuasion rather than torture.

 Dark, blood red woods proved just as ominous as they appeared from the outside.
 A ragged tangle of pitfalls, trips and snagging branches.
 A drow had stayed behind to slow them.
 Loghren’s handaxe thudded into his face without so much as losing a stride.
 They tracked the group to an ancient bazaar leading to a massive, carved crater, at the pit a ziggurat, with small crevaces down the four faces of the quarry.
 Looking into one, the group realised the Drow had teleported inside, yet found a scrap of human skin used as parchment.